PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

 - 64-bit Version of Windows 10 or Windows 11
 - 64-bit version of Power BI Desktop (January 2023 or later)

+> The current version of Translations Builder is **version 2.1**.

-> NOTE: If you have previously installed Translations Builder 2.0, you should first uninstall that version using the Windows **Add and remove programs** feature.
+NOTE: If you have previously installed Translations Builder 2.0, you should first uninstall that version using the Windows **Add and remove programs** feature.
 Once you have uninstalled Translations Builder 2.0, you can continue with these setup instructions.